-Dr. Shafique earned his MD degree at the University of Virginia, School of Medicine.
-He completed an Internal Medicine Residency at Duke University Medical Center and, most recently, a Hematology and Oncology Fellowship at University of South Florida/Moffitt Cancer Center.
-Dr. Shafique devotes the majority of clinical time treating lung cancer.
-However, he will also cares for patients with a wide spectrum of diagnoses as part of early phase clinical trials.
+Dr. Shafique earned his Medical Degree from the University of Virginia School of Medicine and completed an Internal Medicine residency at Duke University Medical Center and a subsequent Hematology and Medical Oncology fellowship at the University of South Florida/Moffitt Cancer Center.
+Although Dr. Shafique devotes most of his time to treating patients with lung cancer, he also sees patients with a broad spectrum of diagnoses as part of early-phase clinical trials.
 Additionally, he manages medical oncology treatments for patients with Gynecologic malignancies.

 Education & Training